-This is actually an error from PHP and due to display_errors being 0 people will often just get a blank page with no output.
-In a typical setup PHP will then send the error to stderr or stdout and Nginx will pick up on it and log it in the Nginx error log file.
-Thus people spend a ton of time trying to figure out why Nginx isn’t working.
+This is actually an error from PHP and due to display_errors being 0ff people will often just get a blank page with no output.
+In a typical setup PHP will then send the error to stderr or stdout and nginx will pick up on it and log it in the nginx error log file.
+Thus people spend a ton of time trying to figure out why nginx isn’t working.

-The root cause of the error is that PHP cannot find the file Nginx is telling it to look for, and there are two common cases that causes this.
-Either you’re not giving PHP the right path to the file or your file permissions are incorrect.
+The root cause of the error is that PHP cannot find the file nginx is telling it to look for, and there are a few common cases that causes this.

 Wrong Path Sent to PHP